Mocbuilder/GZMaps/README.md

-- Endpoints: GetMapData, POSTMapData, POSTPassword (returns json with "IsValid" object true or false)
+- Endpoints: GetMapData, POSTMapData, POSTPassword
-- Needs Environment Variables "EditorPassword" in Prod, in Env its just "1234"
+- POSTPassword expecsts a json with PasswordInput and returns a json with IsValid true/false